jotzet/pianoroll-frontend-challenge/README.md

 At the main page, you'll notice a button labeled "_Load the Main Piano Rolls_".
 Clicking on this button triggers a request to an external API to fetch random piano roll data.
 This data is then stored in your browser's local storage.
 It's worth noting that each time you click this button, the previous data in local storage is cleared, and the new data is saved.

+Sometimes, very rarely, there is a problem with the API and the website doesn't properly import the data.
+If that's the case, try to go to the main page and reload the rolls.

 ### Viewing All Piano Rolls

 After you've clicked the "_Load the Main Piano Rolls_" button, you'll be redirected to a specific link that displays all the piano rolls presented in a grid layout with three columns by default.
 However, the number of columns adjusts dynamically for smaller screens, ensuring an optimal viewing experience.